Skip to contents

 ## [ CPUf32{2x1} ]

-If we now call the function on data with different shapes, we see that the function is re-compiled.
+If we call the function on data with different shapes (or data types), the function is re-compiled and the message re-appears.

 y_hat <- do.call(linear_model2, simul_data(4, 3))